docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

 ## Summary

 It is no magic using Travis to have a basic, automated test environment for Ubuntu.
-It gives you a good warm feeling if you change something and the tests passes, and this for free.
+It gives you a good warm feeling if you change something and the tests pass, and this for free.

 In the future, It would be great if we could also run the tests on several different OS'.
-Maybe Travis or even Ansibleworks brings us this feature.
+Maybe Travis or even Ansibleworks will bring us this feature.
 Hint, Hint.